 I never really took to West Sumatra for reasons I will soon explain.
-The highlight, geographically, was Lake Maninjau.
-Like LakeToba it is a large crater lake and is quite stunning.
+The highlight, geographically, is Lake Maninjau.
+Like Lake Toba it is a large crater lake and is quite stunning.

 Photos of Lake Maninjau.
 Isn’t it a beautiful spot?

 We spent two nights along the shore of Lake Maninjau and met a few travellers below, including a couple of Germans (the guy in the white shirt below with his girlfriend in the blue shirt).
 They would be my partners the next day when we hiked up the lip of the crater.

 It would have been nice to know what was going on but we didn’t have a chance because a couple of kids started to shoot their pellet guns at us which seemed like a goddamn funny thing to these villagers.
 I didn’t get hit but the German guy did and he wasn’t happy one bit.
 His face got red and he started yelling and made like he wanted to go after one of the kids.
 I was worried we’d have a lynching on our hands.
 Instead we beat it to the main road where we took a bus back down to the bottom of the crater.

 I actually saw quite a lot of dead dogs in the street.
 I think it was kind of a sport.
 As a dog lover it hardened my attitude towards the people.
 One last story; one morning, over breakfast, I saw the kid of the owner of our guesthouse torturing a little puppy.
 I lost it – I went over and said “NO!” to the boy and took away the dog.
 If he was my son I would have kicked his ass.
 Again, I guess I should have been thick-skinned and more forgiving of local culture, but it went against all my sensibilities.
 All these things happened during 2 days in Lake Maninjau.
 One more day and I would have gone Rambo on them.

 Bukittingi and the Minangkabau

 We also spent a couple of days in Bukittingi, a pleasant town close to Lake Maninjau.
 The highlights here is the volcano in the background and the calling to prayer from the local mosque.
 I found the wailing chant of the azan (as they call the chant) mystical and beautiful and we enjoyed watching the sun set to the sounds from the minaret (we enjoyed it less when it re-started at 6 in the morning..).
 We went to the local market and did some souvenir shopping, seeing some of the most interesting artifacts that I’ve ever come across on my travels (I bought a sword and scabbard decorated in buffalo teeth.
 I’ve never seen anything like it anywhere).

 West Sumatra was a culture shock.
 But I always say that we learn from our experiences.
 Indonesia is a place that I definitely want to go back to, there are so many islands, cultures, and incredible geography on this archipelago.
 Next time I’ll be better prepared and thicker-skinned.

 Ever been somewhere where you felt overwhelmed by culture shock?
-Would love it if you shared your stories!!

 Ps.
 If you enjoy our blog, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.